deepghuge36/angluar-project/README.md

 - **Routing**: Implemented Angular Router for navigation.
 - **Infinite Loading**: Seamless pagination with infinite scroll.
 - **State Management**: Utilized Angular Signals and NgRx Store to share state across listing and detail components.
+- **YouTube Trailers**: Added TV and movie trailers that play using YouTube iframe on the detail page.
 - **Deployment on Vercel**: Hosted with Vercel for fast and reliable performance.
 - **Vercel Analytics**: Integrated [Vercel Speed Insights](https://vercel.com/docs/speed-insights) and [Vercel Web Analytics](https://vercel.com/docs/analytics) for performance tracking.
 - **Husky & Linting**: Configured Husky for Git hooks and set up ESLint & Prettier for code quality enforcement.